polyurichard/lectures/OOD/oo.md

 }
 ```

-By passing different *Database* instances to the `GameSaver` constructor, you can save the game state using different types of databases without modifying the `GameSaver` class.
+By passing different implementation of *Database* interface to the `GameSaver` constructor, you can save the game  using different types of databases without modifying the `GameSaver` class.

 For instance, for using the MySQL database,
 ```java